apify/crawlee/README.md

 To make the example work, you'll need an [Apify Account](https://my.apify.com/).
 Go to [Account - Integrations](https://my.apify.com/account#/integrations) page to obtain your API token and set it to the `APIFY_TOKEN` environment variable, or run the script using the CLI.
-If you deploy this actor to the Apify Platform then you can set up a scheduler for early morning.
+If you deploy this actor to the Apify Cloud then you can set up a scheduler for early morning.
 Don't miss the chance of your life to get rich!

 ```javascript